Harry Haywood: Early years

 Harry Haywood was born Haywood Hall Jr., on February 4, 1898, in South Omaha, Nebraska, to former slaves Harriet and Haywood Hall, from Missouri and West Tennessee, respectively.
 They had migrated to Omaha because of jobs with the railroads and meatpacking industry, as did numerous other Southern blacks.
-South Omaha also attracted white immigrants, and ethnic Irish had established an early neighborhood there.
 Haywood was the youngest of three sons.

 In 1913 after Haywood Hall Sr. was attacked by whites, the Hall family moved to Minneapolis, Minnesota.
 Two years later in 1915 they moved to Chicago.
 The younger Hall's education was limited.
 He never went beyond the eighth grade and had to self-educate afterward.
 At age sixteen, he began working as a dining car waiter on the Chicago and North Western Railway line.

 During World War I, he served with the Eighth Regiment, a black U.S. regiment.
 Upon his return to Chicago, he was radicalized by the bitter Red Summer of 1919, especially the Chicago race riot, in which mostly ethnic Irish attacked blacks on the South Side.
 Hall was influenced by his older brother Otto, who joined the Communist Party in 1921 and invited him to enter the secret African Blood Brotherhood.
 Hall was also affected by his reading of Vladimir Lenin's State and Revolution.
 He later wrote in his autobiography that "this work was the single most important book I had read in the entire three years of my political search and was decisive in leading me to the Communist Party."